piotrklibert/curved-text/README.md

-# curved-text - simple library for drawing things along the curve
+# curved-text - library for drawing things along curves

 ## What?

-A simple library for drawing text (but it can be used for drawing other things too) along the cubic Bezier curves.
-It's probably easier to show than describe, so here's a screenshot of DrRacket REPL showing the library in action:
+A simple library for drawing text (but it can be used for drawing other things too) along the cubic (and quadratic) Bezier curves.
+It's probably easier to show than describe, so here's a screenshot of DrRacket REPL showing the library in
+action:

 ![](https://github.com/piotrklibert/bezier/raw/master/priv/demo-inline-screenshot.png)